ZiqiPolimeros/Uber-vs.-Lyft/FHV/Uber vs Lyft Report.md

 <h2> Data Analysis: Lyft And Uber In NYC During COVID Pandemic </h2>

 The first outbreak of COVID was in China in 2019.
 In the United States, the president declared a state of national emergency because of COVID begun in March 2020.
-New York City begun the process of shutting down from March 16th.[7]
+New York City begun the process of shutting down from March.[7]

 !["monthly"](https://github.com/ZiqiPolimeros/Uber-vs.-Lyft/blob/main/pictures/monthly.png?raw=true)
 <br>